wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-sso/includes/7-exercise-bots-sso.md

 ## Create your Microsoft Teams app project

-Open your command prompt, navigate to a directory where you want to save your work, create a new folder **learn-msteams-sso-tab**, and change directory into that folder.
+Open your command prompt, navigate to a directory where you want to save your work, create a new folder **learn-msteams-sso-bot**, and change directory into that folder.

 Run the Yeoman Generator for Microsoft Teams by running the following command: